 Under the Udala Trees by Chinelo Okparanta: A young Nigerian girl displaced during the civil war begins a powerful love affair with another refugee girl from a different ethnic community.
 When the pair are discovered, she must learn the cost of living a lie amidst taboos and prejudices.

-The Raven Cycle series by Maggie Stiefvater: A young adult series that’s somewhere between magical realism, fantasy, and urban fantasy, with casually queer characters and a fandom that firmly headcanons polyamory.
+The Raven Cycle series by Maggie Stiefvater: A young adult series that’s somewhere between magical realism, fantasy, and urban fantasy, with casually queer, complex characters.

-The Diviners by Libba Bray: A fantasy/magical realism series set in the 20s with multiple queer characters (including an asexual character!)
+The Diviners by Libba Bray: A fantasy/magical realism series set in the 20s with multiple queer characters.

 Brooklyn Nine-Nine: Comedy show with bisexual and gay main characters and epic, queer-community-oriented jokes.